tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 ### Checking Clock Sync

-`NTP` configuration and tooling is very dependent on the operating system and distribution that your validator node is running on.
+`NTP` configuration and tooling is very specific to the operating system and distribution that your validator node is running.
 This guide assumes you have `timedatectl` installed with [chrony](https://chrony.tuxfamily.org/), a popular tool for interacting with time synchronization on Linux distributions.
 If you are using an operating system or distribution with a different time synchronization mechanism, please consult the